 Her request turned out to be the seed to my book Parting Ways.
 She revealed herself to me in our interviews.
 She shared her innermost fears, regrets, last wishes and her hopes and dreams for me.
 My mother trusted me to care for her and entrusted me to tell her story.

 That gift of intimacy given in the last months, days and hours of her life helped me to gain a greater understanding of the fragility and force of people’s needs, wants and desires at the end of life.
 I used that bestowed wisdom and personal knowledge to guide me in discovering a new way to accompany loved ones on this journey to the last breath.
 After losing my mother, I took a year out to backpack around the world and learn about other people, cultures and religions.
 And in many ways, the traveling helped me to contextualize our experiences as Americans living and dying in such a culturally porous country where cultural rituals are borrowed and personalized.
 I believe these personal experiences invited me into the lives and living rooms of families in their most intimate and vulnerable stages of life.
 I traveled from the East to West coasts to report what I discovered to be an “End-of-Life Revolution” happening all across America.
+Below is a video montage that Jay Gianukos, documentary filmmaker, created for my book release celebration that introduces my family and families in Parting Ways.
+They will be forever remembered.